First opioid vaccines in clinical trials in the U.S.

 Relapse rates for those medications hover around 50% after six months of treatment, she noted.

 “We’re hoping that the addition of a vaccine will serve as a ‘safety net’ against overdose if a patient does discontinue their treatment medication and relapses to opioid use,” Ms. Comer said.
-“It also may provide us with a window of time to re-engage patients in treatment if/when they relapse.”
+“It also may provide us with a window of time to reengage patients in treatment if/when they relapse.”

 Researchers are first testing a vaccine against oxycodone in currently untreated people with opioid use disorder in a phase one trial.
 They also are developing vaccines for heroin and fentanyl.